SGGS pp 357-358 Aasa M: 1, Shabads 27-33.

 ਨਾ ਹਉ ਜਤੀ ਸਤੀ ਨਹੀ ਪੜਿਆ ਮੂਰਖ ਮੁਗਧਾ ਜਨਮੁ ਭਇਆ ॥ ਪ੍ਰਣਵਤਿ ਨਾਨਕ ਤਿਨ ਕੀ ਸਰਣਾ ਜਿਨ ਤੂ ਨਾਹੀ ਵੀਸਰਿਆ ॥੨॥੩॥

-(Hau) I (na jati = not celibate) do not have self discipline, I (na sati) do not live truthfully and (na parhia) have no knowledge; I (bhaia) have become (moorakh mugdha) utterly foolish (janam) in this human birth – forgetting that its goal is to unite with the Creator;
+(Hau) I (na jatee = not celibate) do not have self-discipline, I (na satee) do not live truthfully and (na parhia) have no knowledge; I (bhaia) have become (moorakh mugdha) utterly foolish (janam-u) in this human birth – not to obey the Creator.

-I (pranvat) beseech Thee O Master to grant me (sarna) sanctuary of those who (naahi) never (veesria) forget (tu) you – so that I can follow their example.
+I (pranvat) beseech Thee O Master to grant me (sarna) sanctuary/guidance of those who (naahee) never (veesria) forget (too) you – so that I can follow their example.
 2. 3.

 —————————————-

-There are (chhea) six (ghar = homes) schools of Hindu philosophy, six (gur) teachers/authors and six types of (upd-es) teachings;
+Composition of the first Guru in Raga Aasa.
+There are (chhia) six (ghar = homes) schools of Hindu philosophy, six (gur) teachers/authors and six types of (updeys) teachings.

-They each have a guru but these are (v-es = garb) forms of i.e. describe (ek) one supreme Guru, the Almighty each in their own way.
+They each have a guru but these are (veys = garb) forms of i.e. describe (eyk) one supreme Guru, the Almighty each in their own way.
 1.

 2. Nyaya – Gautam – logic.